Appealing a Sex Crime Conviction in North Carolina

 - An evidentiary problem happened during the original criminal trial that should result in a re-trial or a reversal of your criminal conviction

 Mandatory sex offender registration is one of the most serious consequences of being convicted of a sex crime in North Carolina.
-At Arnold & Smith, PLLC, clients often ask us if they can appeal their sex offender registration.
+At Arnold & Smith Attorneys at Law, clients often ask us if they can appeal their sex offender registration.
 In some situations, defendants can request to be removed from North Carolina’s Sex Offender Registry.

 Whether or not North Carolina will remove you from the sex offender registry depends on the facts surrounding your case.
-The legal team at Arnold & Smith, PLLC can review the facts of your case and advise you as to whether or not you might be able to request removal from the sex offender list.
+The legal team at Arnold & Smith Attorneys at Law can review the facts of your case and advise you as to whether or not you might be able to request removal from the sex offender list.
 We can help you fight for your legal rights.Filing an Appeal for a Sex Crimes Conviction

 By filing an appeal, the defendant is asking the appellate court to review a judge or jury’s sex crime conviction.
 Appellants ask the appeals court to review the trial record and overturn the criminal conviction.
 Many defendants who have been convicted of a sex crime assume that when they appeal their conviction, they will need to go through a whole new trial.
-This, however, is not true.
+This is not true, however.